Paulo Dybala admits that he was close to the exit of Juventus amid the interest of Man Utd and Tottenham | Soccer news

 "I was close to leaving.
 That was in the club's thinking, I knew it.
 Until the last minute, we were waiting," Dybala said.
 The Guardian.

 "I have two years left in my contract.
-That is not a short time, but it is not long.
-We will see what plans Juventus has, if they think I could go to the next market or if they want me to stay.
+It is not a short time, but it is not long.
+We will see what plans Juventus has, if they think I could go to the next market or if they want me to stay."

 "That is a decision that the club must make.
 It is difficult to know because things change in a second."